 - Henry Widdowson, University of Vienna, Austria

-This volume is a well-written introduction to the research program of the LINEE consortium..."European Multilingualism" provides an excellent insight into EM's complex content and its limits.
+This volume is a well-written introduction to the research program of the LINEE consortium...European Multilingualism provides an excellent insight into EM's complex content and its limits.

 - Language Problems and Language Planning 37:1 (2013), 71-74, 2013

 The book will be of interest to scholars and students of multilingualism, offering them a wide range of analytical tools for their subject of study, as well as to policy makers, who should be aware of results of scientific research pointing to problem areas and discrepancies related to the concept of European multilingualism and its practical implementation.
 The volume is a coherent whole bringing together political and theoretical aspects of European multilingualism, with a detailed account of the methodological and theoretical dimension of research characterized by a flexible and open-ended qualitative approach.
 All in all, the book is an invaluable contribution to research on European multilingualism and practice, as it discusses current and develops new comprehensive interdisciplinary conceptualizations, understandings, and perspectives, bridging the gap between theory and practice in a highly constructive way.

-Lelija Socanac, University of Zagreb, Croatia
+- Lelija Socanac, University of Zagreb, Croatia

 Eva Vetter is a professor at the Center for Research into Language Teaching and Learning at the University of Vienna.
 She holds a PhD in Applied Linguistics and is the author of various publications focusing on specific aspects of multilingualism, e.g. minority languages in France, language awareness of teachers, and teaching and learning languages in multilingual contexts.
 Her research interests also include discourse analysis and language policy.